Harry-Yates/Harry-Yates/README.md

 Stockholm 3° ☀️ · London 10° ☁️

 # 3°
-☀️ **This afternoon, clear skies with excellent visibility, feels like 0°.
-Golden hour for ~15 mins.**
+☀️ **This afternoon, clear skies with excellent visibility, feels like -1°, sunrise at 7:44 AM.**

 **↑** 3° **↓** 0° · Tomorrow: ☁️ 2°
 Week: █▆▄▆▅▃▁ (-3° to 3°)